 Hi everyone.
 Today we’re looking at the MSUR N650.
-Hailing from Guangzhou, China and now located in Shenzhen, MSUR is a company whose focus is forward oriented.
+Hailing from Guangzhou, China and now located in Shenzhen, MSUR is a company whose focus is forward-oriented.
 Here’s what they had to say:

 “Past company information is not important and our goal is in the future.
 Start with headset products, first make a good reputation, the user likes the headset products, and then slowly create more other good digital audio and video products in the future.
-I hope to represent a new generation of Guangzhou entrepreneurs, to make a real “audio capital” of the honor of the product.”
+I hope to represent a new generation of Guangzhou entrepreneurs, to make a real “audio capital” of the honour of the product.”

 It might have come as a shock to some people when I told them I had my first full-sized woody.
 There was gasping all around and some unintentional glances toward my nether-region until I showed them these headphones.
 The N650 has a rich, warm and fairly balanced sound (still slightly V-shaped) with loads of detail and musicality, and a wide, immersive soundstage.
 These pretty much define my preferred sound signature but hopefully, it hasn’t coloured my objectivity too much.